chrisjeg/compute-module-demo/README.md

-﻿# compute-module-demo
+﻿# compute-module-demo (Pipelines)

-This is an example of a Compute Module using Typescript that can be built locally and pushed to Foundry, if Compute Modules are enabled for your Foundry installation.
+This is an example of a Pipelines Compute Module using Typescript that can be built locally and pushed to Foundry, if Compute Modules are enabled for your Foundry installation.
 You can start by downloading this repository as a zip!

 ## Prerequisites